RomanThapliyal/Snake/README.md

 * [ ] 📦 Cleaner build/package system

 ---

-## 📜 License

-This project is available under the license included in this repository.

-Third-party assets, including fonts, remain subject to their respective licenses.

----

 ## 👨‍💻 About

 **Snaky** is a personal C++ project created while learning 2D game development with SFML.